jgottzen/ya-tree.nvim/README.md

       ---@class Yat.Config.Renderers.Builtin.SymlinkTarget : Yat.Config.BaseRendererConfig
       ---@field padding string The padding to use to the left of the renderer, default: `" "`.
-      ---@field arrow_icon string The icon to use before the sybolic link target, default: `"➛"`. symlink_target = {
+      ---@field arrow_icon string The icon to use before the symbolic link target, default: `"➛"`. symlink_target = {
         padding = " ",
         arrow_icon = "➛",